w3c/wcag-act-rules/content/rules/akn7bn/proposed.md

 ## Background

-By setting the `tabindex` [attribute value][] of an `iframe` element to `-1` or some other negative number, it becomes impossible to move the focus into the [browsing context][nested browsing context] of the `iframe` element.
-Even though its content is still included in the [sequential focus navigation][], there is no way to move the focus to any of the items in the `iframe` using standard keyboard navigation.
+Setting the `tabindex` attribute of an `iframe` element to a negative value effectively excludes its content from the tab-order of the page.
+A `button` may be in the tab-order of an `iframe`, but if the `iframe` itself is taken from the tab-order, the `button` is effectively keyboard inaccessible.

+Each document, including documents inside an `iframe`, has its own [sequential focus navigation order][].
+These focus orders are combined to get the page's global tab-order (called the [flattened tabindex-ordered focus navigation scope][]).
+For an `iframe` with a negative tabindex, its sequential focus navigation order is not included in the page's global tab-order (as a consequence for the rules to build the [tabindex-ordered focus navigation scope][]).

 ### Bibliography